Fiuggi: Main sights

 Fiuggi is home to several spas that incorporate the Fiuggi water as part of their hydrotherapy treatment.

 Culture

 The town is linked with the legend of the stuzze, in which Saint Blaise, in order to save the town from the assault of enemy troops, had fake flames appear on the town, deceiving the invaders and convincing them that the town had been already sacked.
-The miracle is today celebrated every February 2^{nd}, when wooden pyramids are burned in the principal square of the town to remember the event.
+The miracle is today celebrated every February 2, when wooden pyramids are burned in the principal square of the town to remember the event.

 Dialect

 The local dialect is a variant of the Central Italian dialect.
 Specifically, the city is in the Central-Northern Latian area.